solodev/cloud-documentation/src/Organizations/index.md

 ## Update your organization's profile information

-Much like their personal profile, developers can update their organization's profile information, profile photo, and billing information.
+Much like your personal profile, you can update your organization's profile information, profile photo, and billing information.
 To get started updating your profile information and profile photo, please refer to the steps below.